Below is a list of our most frequently asked questions regarding our organization and programs.

 Our fees vary based on the type of course or series we are providing, including the content, frequency, and length of the course and if it is online or in-person.
 If you contact us, we can talk through your ideal project and provide a cost based on your customized project plan.

-Would you partner with us on a grant to cover the costs of the training?
+Can a grant cover the costs of the training?

-While we have limited capacity to be involved in any substantial grant writing we outside partners, we are happy to talk about grant partnerships and find a way to work together.
+While we have limited capacity to be involved in any substantial grant writing, we are happy to talk about the possibilities and find a way to work together.
 We understand that all nonprofits have limited capacity, and if we can find a way to work together on grants, by all means, we are happy to.

 To discuss arrangements or to ask questions, please get in touch via our inquiry form, and we will reply back to you as soon as possible.